ilrg/ilrg.github.io/Pages/Server/ODK_Central_Setup.md

     ```
     sudo docker compose up --no-start
     ```
-- If you get an error that there is no space left on the device use the command
+- If you get an error that there is no space left on the device use the command:
 ```
 sudo docker system prune
 ```
-- Check that everything is working properly by starting up the server again
+- Check that everything is working properly by starting up the server again:
 ```
 sudo docker compose up -d
 ```
 ```
 sudo docker compose ps
 ```
-- If you encounter any errors, the above code snippets might be out of date, and you should check the [most recent instructions for downloading docker on Ubuntu](https://docs.docker.com/engine/install/ubuntu/) and the [most recent instructions for installing ODK Central on Ubuntu](https://docs.getodk.org/central-install-digital-ocean/#central-install-digital-ocean)
+- If you encounter any errors, the above code snippets might be out of date, and you should check the [most recent instructions for downloading docker on Ubuntu](https://docs.docker.com/engine/install/ubuntu/) and the [most recent instructions for installing ODK Central on Ubuntu](https://docs.getodk.org/central-install-digital-ocean/#central-install-digital-ocean) .
 - The domain name you set up with No-IP and entered when configuring ODK Central can now be visited and should display and ODK Central login page.
 It might take up for a day for the domain to start working, however.
 - Once the domain is working, create an administrator account so you can log in and create new users.
-    - make sure you are in the central folder on your server
+    - Make sure you are in the central folder on your server:
     ```
     cd central
     ```